typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-misused-spread.md

 ---
-description: 'Disallow spread operator on function.'
+description: 'Disallow spread operator that shouldn\'t be spread most of the time.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑